|

 Tuesday November 18, 2008

-I arrived at my interview 10am calltime at Culver City Studios at 9am.
+I arrived at Culver City Studios at 9am for my 10am interview calltime.

-The front gate security force were utterly baffled and completely in the dark as to any interviews for any film.
+The security at the front gate were utterly baffled and completely in the dark as to any interviews for any film.

-Eventually I was passed through, and found those with whom I was to check in.
+Eventually I did get passed through, and I was able to find those with whom I was to check in.

 Instead of an actual interview, it was more of a

-Finally finding a combination that fit me, photos were taken, and I guess if booked it'll be from being selected from that.
+Finally finding a wardrobe combination that would fit me, photos were taken, and I figured if booked it'd be from being selected from that.

-I managed to get a hold of my best friend in the Valley who, having no meetings until later that afternoon, agreed to take me to Disney Studios upon my arrival at the Universal Red Line stop, where it became a major race against time.
+I managed to get a hold of my best friend in the Valley who, having no meetings of her own until later that afternoon, agreed to take me to Disney Studios upon my arrival at the Universal Red Line stop, where it became a major race against time.

-my friend retrieved me at the Universal Station and I was dropped off at the Disney gates at 12:25pm.
+my friend retrieved me at the Universal Red Line Station and she dropped me off at the Disney gates at 12:25pm.

-As those in production were aware I was en route, and as I was but a few moments late
+As those in production were made aware by my calling service that I was en route, and as I was but a few moments late

 there was no problem.

-I received my outfit, and sat in the area with the rest of the background.
+I received my outfit, and sat in the holding area with the rest of the background.

 When I worked on the Disney lot for